merivale/victor/README.md

 Obviously this is a very serious inadequacy, and I make no attempt to shy away from this fact.
 I am not, however, in any great hurry to develop my theory further in this direction, and to write in constraints on what counts as a valid condition.
 This is for two reasons.
 First, the task is quite simply an enormous one, requiring the collation of literally tens of thousands of pivots, noting - just for starters - how many balances each of these can support, and which counters are needed or allowed within these balances.
 It is not a task for one person alone.
 Secondly, although I by no means wish to belittle the value of this endeavour, my own interests currently lie elsewhere, in the theory of English elaborations.
 I offer this crude theory of plain messages predominantly just so that I have a basis on which to build this latter theory.
 And I am anticipating that my critics will share this bias, and therefore show me some leniency with regard to my rough and ready model of conditions.

-## 4. The Theory Part 2/2: The Elaborations
+## 4. The Theory, part 2/2: The Elaborations

 The idea of a message elaboration is itself nothing new; philosophers and logicians will recognise it as a propositional operator by another name.
 I avoid this more familiar terminology partly in deference to Dudman (the "nucleus"/"elaboration" terminology is his), and partly to avoid unwanted connotations from the last hundred years or so of semantic and logical enquiry.
 While there is a degree of overlap, the elaborations that I posit are in general rather different from the kinds of operators philosophers are familiar with.
 And this, in turn, is because my approach is so different.
 Always my aim is to *explain the sentences* that English speakers produce, rather than to capture the logical entailments of English messages in any formal system.